 A burning cross is so dramatic.
 Just say: I don’t see race.
 Just say: we all have an equal chance if we work hard.
 Just say: all lives matter.
 Just say nothing; surround yourself with others who say nothing, and convince yourself that silence is the only song: this muted, underwater melody, this pulsing quiet.

-And when a chorus blooms in Baltimore, when trumpets sound in Ferguson, when every one of our cities breaks… into song, will we hear it?
+And when a chorus blooms in Baltimore, in Minneapolis, when trumpets sound in Ferguson, when every one of our cities breaks… into song, will we hear it?
 Will we choose to listen?
 Or will we just continue treading water, watching for that great, white, shark… not realizing that we’re drowning?

 (plus an image for Facebook share previews):